SpronQ/FrontendCodingChallenge/README.md

     1. name - name of task.
 This is the unique identification for every task.
 [STRING]
     2. stage - stage of task [NUMBER] (0 represents Backlog stage, 1 represents To Do stage, 2 represents Ongoing stage, 3 represents Done stage).

+## Extra functionality

+This is totally optional, but you may choose to add one or more of the following items to your app:

+- Add new tasks to the board
+- Remove tasks from the board
+- Drag and drop tasks

 ## Testing Requirements